joseOlivares/harry-potter-movies/README.md

 ## Angular version

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1 and has been upgraded to Angular 20.0.5.

 ## Development server